A creative person is buzzing in each of us. But they can't come to the phone right now, because they're buried in admin and paperwork.

 We're always encouraged to be big fans of "yes".
 People who say "yes" are exciting, daring go-getters who have amazing adventures and are close personal friends of Indiana Jones and Bruce Springsteen.
 But it's just as important to be able to say "no".

 Don't be afraid to chart your day with pen and paper.
-Is there really nothing you can trim to pursue something that's important to you?
+Is there nothing you can trim to pursue something important to you?

 5. Block out time

 Some people like to work flexibly, especially when it comes to being creative.
 But there's a real benefit to blocking out time that's devoted to your hobby.
 That way, when all the tasks and demands of the world are laying siege to your day, you can firmly refuse – rather than put off your creative work by saying "you'll find time to squeeze it in later".

 When you choose to put that block of time is up to you.
 Do you work better first thing in the morning, straight after work, or late at night?
 Listen to your body and find a routine that works.

 You don't need to retreat into a cave for a month to get better at something.
 Sure, immersing yourself in a craft helps, whether it's painting or learning a language.
 But even a few minutes devoted to your hobby will make a difference.

 Former Wired founding editor Mark Frauenfelder says that he puts aside 15 minutes every day to work on a hobby, whether it's raising chickens, making sauerkraut or building guitars out of lunchboxes.
 While that may not seem like a lot, it can add up if you stick at it.

 If you find yourself able to make a more significant commitment (say about eight to 10 hours a week), you can even invest your free time in a degree.

 At the Open College of the Arts, students have access to one-to-one feedback from tutors and can discuss approaches and ideas with a global community of students.
 That can often be the difference between getting stuck in a frustrating rut and discovering a new tactic or way of thinking that gets you through the quicksand.